Mentoring | David Chicoine

 Current

-Photo of Kenneth Sutherland
+Photo of Kelvin Asare

 Portrait of Julia Johnston

-Julia (BA Anthropology [Honors], University of Notre Dame, 2023) is a PhD student in anthropology with interests in bioarchaeology, osteology, paleopathology, and museum studies.
+Julia (BA in Anthropology [Honors], U of Notre Dame, 2023) is a PhD student in anthropology with interests in bioarchaeology, osteology, paleopathology, and museum studies.
 Prior to joining our program in the Fall of 2023, she interned at the Field Museum and excavated at Gettysburg.
-In April 2023, Julia co-authored a poster presented at the 92nd Annual Meeting of the American Association of Biological Anthropologists.
-She is currently taking courses, reading, and developing ideas for her graduate research.
+In April 2023, Julia co-authored a poster presented at the 92nd Annual Meeting of the American Association of Biological Anthropologists in Reno.

 Heidi is currently developing a thesis project focusing on bodies, necropolitics, and ritual violence in the Ancient Andes.